Entanglion/entanglion-spoe/README.md

 6. **Quantum event cards**.
 Shuffle the quantum event cards and place them face down on the quantum event stack.
 7. **Determine first player**.
 Determine the first player by rolling the Entanglion die.
 The player with the highest roll goes first and takes possession of the first player token.
 Re-roll in case of a tie.
 8. **Spaceship placement**.
 The first player may choose which planet their fleet begins on in Centarious.
 The other player's fleet begins on the other planet in Centarious.
 Both spaceships in a fleet begin on the same planet.
+9. **Draw initial Quantum Event**.
+Each player draws a Quantum Event.

 ## Round Overview
 A round consists of four phases: navigate, resolve, action, and cleanup.